eclipsesource/tabris-plugin-firebase/doc/cloud-messaging.md

 ### Custom notification icon (optional)

 An Android [notification icon](https://developer.android.com/guide/practices/ui_guidelines/icon_design_status_bar.html) can be provided via the plugin variable `ANDROID_NOTIFICATION_ICON`.
-To configure a notification icon a resource id of an Android drawable inside the Android platforms `res` folder has to be specified.
-A build hook can be used to copy the notification icon from your project into the `android` platform `res` folder.
-See the [example project](../example/cordova/scripts/android/copy-resources.js) for a snippet to get you started.
+To configure a notification icon a resource id of an Android drawable can be specified.
+The `<resource-file />` cordova directive can be used to copy the file into the Android folder `app/src/main/res/`.
+See the [example config.xml](../example/cordova/config.xml) for a snippet to get you started.

 The icon can be configured inside your apps `config.xml`: